United States congressional delegations from Arkansas: United States House of Representatives

+Arkansas has been represented in the House since 1819, when James Woodson Bates was sent to Congress as a delegate from Arkansas Territory, except for during the American Civil War.
+Because Arkansas seceded from the Union and joined the Confederacy during the war, its representatives were sent to the Confederate States Congress instead.
+Robert Ward Johnson, who previously served as both a representative and senator from Arkansas, and Albert Rust, who was a sitting member of Congress from Arkansas during secession, both later served in the Confederate Congress.

+Many representatives from Arkansas have held leadership roles in the House.
+William A. Oldfield served as the House Minority Whip for the Democratic Party.
+Wilbur Mills was elected in 1938, serving as the powerful chairman of the House Ways and Means Committee from 1957 until his retirement in 1977, following scandals related to his alcoholism and an affair with stripper Fanne Foxe.
+Some representatives have gone on to serve in other political and judicial offices after their time in Congress, including Thomas C. McRae, who later served as governor of Arkansas; Tim Griffin, who later served as lieutenant governor of Arkansas; Asa Hutchinson, who later became governor of Arkansas and led both the Drug Enforcement Administration and part of the Department of Homeland Security; and Ray Thornton, who later served on the Arkansas Supreme Court.

+Each district uses a popular vote to elect a member of Arkansas's delegation in the House of Representatives.
+Districts are redrawn every ten years, after data from the US Census is collected.
+While it has sent varying numbers of representatives to Congress over the years, Arkansas has sent four representatives to the House since 1963, following the 1960 United States census.
+Arkansas is currently represented in the House by four Republicans: Rick Crawford, French Hill, Steve Womack, and Bruce Westerman.

+Historical timeline

 1819–1836: 1 non-voting delegate

-The Arkansas Territory was created on July 4, 1819, and it sent a non-voting delegate to the House.
+The Arkansas Territory was created on March 2, 1819, and it sent a non-voting delegate to the House.

 1836–1853: 1 seat

 Following statehood on June 15, 1836, Arkansas had one seat in the House.

 1853–1863: 2 seats

-Following the 1850 census, Arkansas was apportioned two seats.
+Following the 1850 census, Arkansas was apportioned two seats in the House.

 1863–1873: 3 seats

 Following the 1860 census, Arkansas was apportioned three seats.

 1873–1883: 4 seats

 Following the 1870 census, Arkansas was apportioned four seats.

 1883–1893: 5 seats

 Following the 1880 census, Arkansas was apportioned five seats.

 1893–1903: 6 seats

 Following the 1890 census, Arkansas was apportioned six seats.

 1903–1953: 7 seats

 Following the 1900 census, Arkansas was apportioned seven seats.

 1953–1963: 6 seats

 Following the 1950 census, Arkansas was apportioned six seats.

 1963–present: 4 seats

 Since the 1960 census, Arkansas has been apportioned four seats.